SAP/cloud-sdk-ios-fiori/Experiments.md

 }
 ```

-A model-based initializer should back up any @ViewBuilder property as there is no such think of an arbitrary `@ViewBuilder` property unless we consider placeholder / extension points in the SDK controls which are not covered by the SDK controls itself
+any @ViewBuilder property should be backed up in  type-based or protocol-based initializer unless we consider placeholder/extension points in SDK controls which are not covered by SDK controls themselves

-Here is an example of using a composite control within a control
+Here is an example of using a composite control (`ActivityItems`) within a control (`ContactItem`)

 ```swift
 extension ContactItem where Title == Text,